Sauko22/Crash-Report/README.md

   <li>Register Contents</li>
   <li>General system info(CPU,memory,OS,etc)</li>
  </ul>
 Messages aren’t displayed anywhere, so users aren’t bothered, they don’t even know it’s happening.
 What to record?
 Well, it’s up to you.
 In our case, name of loaded resource, would surely be a good bet.
 This way, on crash all you have to do is to check latest blackbox messages (for thread that crashed).
 But, what are these blackbox messages?
-Well, will be talking about <b>Crash Dump and Mini Dump files</b>.
+Well, would be talking about <b>Crash Dump and Mini Dump files</b>.

 <h3>Crash Dumps</h3>
 Crash dump or memory dump consists of the recorde state of the working memory of a program at a specific time, generally when that one has crashed.In practice, are used to assist in diagnosing and debbugging errors.
 Other key pieces of program state are usually dumped at the same time, including the processor registers, which may include the program counter and stack pointer, memory management information, and other processor and operating system flags and information.
 A snapshot dump is a memory dump requested by the computer operator or by the running program, after which the program is able to continue.